Steve Burke to step down as CEO of NBCUniversal

-NBCUniversal CEO Steve Burke will step down at the end of the year, making way for Jeff Shell to run the media-and-entertainment conglomerate, Comcast announced on Monday.
+NBCUniversal CEO Steve Burke will step down at the end of the year, making way for Jeff Shell to run the media and entertainment conglomerate, Comcast announced Monday.

 Burke will be replaced by Jeff Shell, who is currently head of NBCUniversal's film and network television operations.
 Shell will become CEO on Jan.
 1, at which point Burke will become chairman of the company until he retires in August 2020.